 If I knew then what I know now, I would have saved myself a lot of trouble.
-These are the words of an expatriate and those of a traveler.
+These are the tips of an expatriate and those of a traveler.
 They are the words that I utter after every trip gone awry and also after those that went off, mostly, without a hitch.
 Yet, it’s also something that I think about often living abroad, watching new arrivals get acclimated to the city year after year.
 I pass them recommendations and restaurant lists.
 I issue warnings about tourist traps and pickpockets.
 I tirelessly orient them to their new city, for no other reason than I wish that I’d had someone to do the same for me when I arrived.
 I’m also a true believer in good karma and helping out a fellow human being.
-(Photo by Camilo Rueda López)

 The days in a new place are easy to fill, easy to find a new plaza to enjoy, a new street to discover, a new shop you’ve never been in.
-When I arrived in Barcelona, I wandered the city until my feet were sore, sitting down only long enough to enjoy a cerveza before I moved on to the next discovery.
-When it came to nightlife, however, I found it to be a slightly different story.
+When I arrived in Barcelona, I wandered the city until my feet were sore, sitting down only long enough to enjoy a craft beer (cerveza) before I moved on to the next discovery.
+When it came to Spanish nightlife, however, I found it to be a slightly different story.
 Many people say that Spanish life begins after the sun goes down.
 The hours in Spain are late, much later than that of most of its European counterparts.
 It was hard to acclimate to the dinner hour when I arrived, let alone the party hour.
 Spain’s reputation for a late-night party lifestyle made me exhausted just thinking about it, but I felt a pressure to live the nights as I did my days, forcing my feet into further agony on one dance floor after another into the early hours of the morning.
 More often than not, I was enjoying dinner and breakfast in the same outing.

 We might as well start here, because it’s an unavoidable item on the list, one of the things Spain is best known for, aside from jamon, flamenco, and its two national futbol teams.
 This is especially true in Madrid, which is well-known for its fiestas, but also in Ibiza, considered the mother of the world’s club scene.
 Heading out for a night in the clubs is highly recommendable as long as you’re willing to wait until at least 2a.m. to get in the door.
 In the big cities especially, the music is excellent, the ambiance sleek and the drinks well-mixed.
 I don’t regret my time in the clubs, but I’m also happy to know some other haunts where I can rest my feet.